List your RV for rent – Start here and you’re well on your way to earning substantial extra income

 - Amenities – Make sure to list all of your amenities into the appropriate fields.
 The system allows significant filtering when searching for a rental.
 If you don’t list your amenities, your listing may not appear to the renter.

 - Facebook and other social media – The single biggest factor that will contribute the most to your success is YOU.
 Share your new venture with your friends.
+You can use the share buttons on your listing to easily post your RV listing.
 You will be surprised at how many of your friends will support you and help you spread the word.
 A friend of a friend wants to rent your RV!
-So, sign in with your Facebook account to get the most out of your new venture.
-Click on the social icon buttons to create a post of your listing.

 - Alert settings – This is done in your account settings.
-Edit profile and enter your mobile phone for SMS alerts.
+Click on edit profile and enter your mobile phone.
+Verify your phone number for SMS alerts.
 When a guest makes an inquiry, you must be responsive.
 If you wait too long to reply, they will move on to the next RV owner and rent their RV instead of yours.